 10. Take a Brewery Tour

 Washington State is home to over 250 craft breweries, many of which can be found around Seattle’s SoDo, Fremont, and Ballard neighborhoods.
-I recommend taking the Fishermen’s Terminal Brewery Tour to visit three of the best breweries in Seattle.
+I recommend taking the Fishermen’s Terminal Brewery Tour to visit three of the best brew pubs in Seattle.

-Alternatively, if you’re here during September, you’ll want to check out some of the Oktoberfests in Washington going on.
+Alternatively, if you’re here during September, you’ll want to check out some of the Seattle Oktoberfests going on.

 11. Enjoy Views from The Space Needle